ocaml/opam/doc/pages/Usage.md

-# Using OPAM
+# Using opam

-This document starts with a quick introduction, then covers most commonly-used OPAM features.
+This document starts with a quick introduction, then covers most commonly-used opam features.

 If you are a developer and want to get a project packaged or change an existing package, see the step-by-step [packaging guide](Packaging.html)